 16 Of The Best Blue-Collar Anthems In Country Music

-Country Music Artists Recognize Hard Workin’ Folks In Their Songs
+Country Music Artists Recognize Hard-Workin’ Folks In Their Songs – These 16 Blue-Collar Anthems Are The Perfect Examples

-Many country music stars come from blue-collar backgrounds.
-So they place a lot of value in hard work and the jobs that often get overlooked by the rest of society.
+Many country music stars come from blue-collar backgrounds, so they write and sing blue-collar anthems.
+They place a lot of value in hard work and the jobs that often get overlooked by the rest of society.

 This list showcases 16 of the best blue-collar anthems in country music.
 Some songs are modern, others are traditional, but all tip their hats to the hard workers who make the world go round.